twisted/towncrier/docs/cli.rst

    $ towncrier create 123.bugfix.rst

 ``towncrier create`` will enforce that the passed type (e.g. ``bugfix``) is valid.

+If the fragments directory does not exist, it will be created.

 If the filename exists already, ``towncrier create`` will add (and then increment) a number after the fragment type until it finds a filename that does not exist yet.
 In the above example, it will generate ``123.bugfix.1.rst`` if ``123.bugfix.rst`` already exists.